moikot/ansible-playbook-k8-nano/README.md

 ## Inventory

 The inventory file resides in `inventory` folder and contains essential information about the provisioning.
-Here is an example of provisioning a three-node cluster using Rock64 with IP address `192.168.88.247` as a master.
+Here is an example of provisioning a three-node cluster with IP address `192.168.88.247` assigned to the master node.

 ```yaml
 all: